• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 Example #2: The Wrong Time

-Now let's pretend you're a healthcare staffing agency.
-You match locum tenens physicians (basically, traveling contracted nurses) to needy hospitals.
+Now, let's pretend you're a healthcare staffing agency.
+You match locum tenens physicians (traveling contracted nurses) to needy hospitals.

-In this example, you're writing an intro-level, educational blog post about locum tenens.
+You're writing an intro-level educational blog post about locum tenens in this example.

-Good keyword: "what is a locum tenens physician."
-Now you're directly answering a question your next ideal client could be asking Google.
-Whether the searcher is on the physician side or the hiring side, they're researching a potential massive, career-changing decision.
-These decisions aren't made overnight, so stick with educational content at first -- and the keywords to match.
+Now, you're directly answering a question your next ideal client could be asking Google.
+Whether the searcher is on the physician or hiring side, they're researching a potentially massive, career-changing decision.
+These decisions aren't made overnight, so stick with educational content and the keywords to match.

 2. Low Difficulty

-Many SEO tools measure difficulty from 0 (easy) to 100 (hard).
+Many B2B keyword research measure difficulty from 0 (easy) to 100 (hard).
 For example, in SEMrush, targeting anything in the 60s and above can be challenging.

 The solution?
-Take the road less traveled.
-Target less competitive keywords.
-Typically, less competitive keywords will be long-tail, location-based, or directly related to your business's name.
+Take the road less traveled and target less competitive B2B keywords.
+Less competitive keywords will typically be long-tail, location-based, or directly related to your business's name.

 Example: Unrealistic Expectations

 Say you operate a precision machining service.
-You want to write blog posts to educate potential and current aerospace customers, but your website is new and has little SEO traction.
+You want to write blog posts to educate potential and current aerospace customers, but your website is new and needs more SEO traction.
 Determined to grow your business online, you start by writing a blog post about the pros and cons of machining for aerospace products.

 3. Monthly Search Volume

-Some keywords have little or no competition for a reason: no one is searching for them.
+Some keywords have little or no competition because no one searches for them.
 It doesn't do you any good to rank #1 in Google for a keyword no one is interested in.

 What's a decent monthly search volume?
 The answer may surprise you.